 And this is the bluetooth.ino file:

 As you can see it is pretty simple stuff 🙂

 Now upload the sketch to the Arduino Nano microcontroller.
 After the upload is done go to the menu and select Tools->Serial Monitor

 You should see a new window similar to this:

 Make sure that the first drop-down box at the bottom is set to “Both NL & CR” and the second to “9600 baud”!

 Now type “AT” in the text field at the top and hit Enter.

-If everything is correct the AT command will be sent to the Bluetooth module and the Bluetooth module will respond with "OK" that will be send back to the computer and visible in the serial monitor window.
+If everything is correct the AT command will be sent to the Bluetooth module and the Bluetooth module will respond with “OK” which will be sent back to the computer and visible in the serial monitor window.